aldrinzigmundv/librum/README.md

 ## What is Librum?

 A free and open-source Bible verse reference app.
-Verses are organized into different topics so you can easily find what you are looking for.
+Verses are organized into different categories so you can easily find what you are looking for.
 Easily tap Bible verses also to copy to your clipboard for easy sharing to social media.

 I developed this app in response to my personal experiences of seeking guidance from the Bible.
 Whether I was grappling with life's complexities, seeking insight into the right course of action on certain situations, or simply indulging my curiosity, I found solace in the teachings it offers.